Aero Chocolate Bar

 In Brazil, the candy bar brand goes by the name Suflair and was launched through a subsidiary in 2014.
 In Hungary, the bars are called Boci Aero, and in the Netherlands, it is called Bros.
 South Africa sells the bar under the Aero name, and the White Aero and Cappuccino Aero are the most popular there.
 In the US, the Aero bar is only sold by some specialty candy shops since its 1970s release was not a commercial success.
 The Hershey’s Air Delight was sold for a brief time as well, which was essentially the same candy bar, but it also was discontinued.

-READ MORE: Big League Chew (History, Flavors, Pictures & Commercials)
+READ MORE: Opal Fruits (History, FAQ, Flavors & Commercials)

 Ukraine began making Aero Bars in 2004, and in Germany, the candy company Trumpf makes Aero bars under license.
 In Germany, the bars are solid white or milk chocolate that are foamed up with carbon dioxide, but there is no filling inside the bars.
 The Aero chocolate bar that you buy in Germany will not be much like an Aero bar that you purchase elsewhere.